NorCal: 510-901-5375 | SoCal: 818-658-2174

 • Show a final statement of transactions to the court

 If any of these steps are missed or done incorrectly, it could delay the probate process, leading to further issues down the line.
-If you are feeling overwhelmed with your duties as a personal representative, contact our team today.
+If you are feeling overwhelmed with your duties as a personal representative, contact a probate attorney.
 Our probate attorneys are here to assist you and ensure you fully understand what is required of you.

 Can a Probate Lawyer Help Me?